A170 road: Description of route

 The road begins at Thirsk, sprouting off from the A19 road and A168 junction with a short section north into the town before turning due east and going over the dualled A19.
-After about 5 mi and passing through the village of Sutton-Under-Whitestonecliffe, it enters the North York Moors National Park and the Hambleton Hills and reaches the three sections of very steep (1 in 4 (25%)) gradients of Sutton Bank.
+After about 5 mi and passing through the village of Sutton-under-Whitestonecliffe, it enters the North York Moors National Park and the Hambleton Hills and reaches the three sections of very steep (1 in 4 (25%)) gradients of Sutton Bank.
 This section of road also includes a hairpin bend and the road rises 160 m in under 1 mi.
 There is a viewpoint and North York Moors National Park visitor centre at the top of the hill.

 The road continues east across Scawton Moor for 6 mi before there is a 90° turn to the north and the B1257 joins from the south.
 Next is a short run northwards into Helmsley.
 Here the B1257 starts heading north-west and then north across the western edge of the moors to Stokesley.
 The A170 continues eastwards, following the corridor of the former railway between Helmsley and Pickering for 13 mi through Beadlam, Nawton, Kirkbymoorside, Wrelton, Aislaby and Middleton before arriving at Pickering.
 Just east of Pickering town centre is the junction with the A169 Malton to Whitby road.

-The road continues eastwards out of Pickering, and just short of 1 mi it leaves the North York Moors National Park.
+The road continues eastwards out of Pickering, and after just short of 1 mi it leaves the North York Moors National Park.
 The road carries on for 18 mi through Thornton-le-Dale, Allerston, Ebberston, Snainton, West Ayton and East Ayton, until there roughly parallel to the former Forge Valley railway, before arriving in Scarborough.
 It first meets the A171 from Middlesbrough then it has a junction with the A64 in the Falsgrave area of Scarborough town.